vbilopav/vb-spa/README.md

 - Features still under construction: build tool for minifying and bundling, and feature detection script so that older browser and IE users can see nice little message to upgrade their browsers or quit using IE.

-### Motivation

-JavaScript world is a mess.
-Read this classic article: [How it feels to learn JavaScript in 2016](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f).

-2017 isn't getting any better - [The Stateof JS 2017](https://stateofjs.com/2017/introduction/)

-You can also hear from framework author himself, Adrian Holovaty, Django Web Frameork Author - [A Framework Author's Case Against Frameworks](https://www.youtube.com/watch?v=k7n2xnOiWI8)

-And it is already 2018...
-I just wanted to have some set of stable, reliable tools to build fast web-based tools that would be indistinguishable from normal desktop applications, so that only way you can tell it is web app - if it is running inside browser.

-Cool thing about having template instead of framework is that is much easier to change.
-If you need to adapt soemthing to you specific need.
-For example event parameter is missing that forces you to change you entire app structure.
-No problem, you can add it easily.
-Bug fixing should be easier too.
-Code is fairly readable, so I hpe noone should have any problems in changing anything they need.

 ## Getting Started